RohmSemiconductor/Arduino/README.md

  The example sketches are located in the same directory as the drivers.

+ The evaluation board sensors can be attached to the Sensor Add-on board, and should work without problems.

 ###  Installing the sensor & BLE example sketches ###

 1. Place the example sketches inside your Arduino folder, which should be located in your users documents folder